skeema/skeema/doc/faq.md

 ### Do schema changes get pushed automatically when I change files?

-No. In its current form, Skeema is just a CLI tool.
-Schema changes only occur when you run `skeema push`.
+No. When using the Skeema CLI tool, schema changes only occur when you run `skeema push`.

-A future version will include an agent/daemon that can integrate with sites like GitHub, to automatically push changes when a branch is merged to master.
-Use of this automatic workflow will be entirely optional.
+Separate from the CLI tool, optional products supporting continuous integration and continuous deployment are under development at [Skeema.io](https://www.skeema.io).
+The CI product is [currently in open beta testing](https://www.skeema.io/ci); it provides automatic linting of GitHub commits and pull requests.
+The corresponding CD product, providing an agent/daemon that can automatically push *safe* changes when a branch is merged to master, will be launched later in 2019.

 ### Is it safe?